MewsSystems/gitbook-booking-engine/booking-engine-standalone/getting-started.md

 ## Customization

-You can use [Deeplinks](deeplinks.md) to customize Booking Engine Standalone behavior.
+You can customize the behaviour of the Booking Engine Standalone by using [Deeplinks](deeplinks.md).